 People who love kids definitely spend the vast majority of their time with them.
 Whether it’s a newly-born baby, preschoolers or kids who are at the brink of teenagehood, there’s just something fulfilling working with or around children.
 You not only get the opportunity to model or shape them into responsible people, but also monetize your passion!
-Here are five jobs you can pursue:

 1. Labor and Delivery Nurse